GUI

 prim:AddClippable(child) method new in 1.1

 Only valid on Shape == "Clippable" primitives.
-Register child to be scissored to this primitive's current Position+Size every frame.
-Pixels of child outside this rect are cut.
-Reading the Clippable's Size or Position retroactively re-clips every child on the next snapshot — no need to re-add.
+Register child to be clipped to this primitive's current shape, position, size, and rotation every frame.
+Pixels of child outside the (possibly rotated) shape are discarded in the child's fragment shader.
+Reading the Clippable's Size / Position / Rotation / Shape retroactively re-clips every child on the next snapshot — no need to re-add.
 Last-add-wins for re-parenting.

 prim:RemoveClippable(child) method new in 1.1